 1. About bisacodyl

-Bisacodyl comes as a tablet and a suppository (a medicine that you push gently into your back passage).
+Bisacodyl comes as a tablet and a suppository (a medicine that you push gently into your anus).

-The tablets and suppositories are available on prescription and to buy from pharmacies.
+The tablets and suppositories are available on prescription.
+Small packs are available to buy from supermarkets (up to 20 tablets).

 2. Key facts

 - Bisacodyl tablets take 6 to 12 hours to work.
 The suppositories take 10 to 45 minutes to work, so it's best to stay close to a toilet.